 Music should enhance or increase the emotional experience of the writing, voiceover performance and brand voice of the talent.

-The goal is to better feel the INTENDED message—to bring out the writer’s intention using emotion.
+►The goal is to better feel the INTENDED message—especially to bring out the script’s (writer’s) intention using emotion in the music if the voice isn’t getting it across enough

 Example: If a talent has a warm voice in a warm performance, but the the intention is sarcasm, the music has to support the warm sound, but more importantly, bring out the quirky message.
 So the start for music options would be among the quirky category.
 It’s possible that a warm music option with a quirky edge and a sound effect might do the job, but if the writer’s intent is quirky, the music choice must support that.